 The bottom of the escalators are the best photo spot at Rådhuset.
 You can look at them straight on for perfect symmetry and leading lines, or at an angle with a wide angle lens to capture the expanse of the station (which actually sits at 20 metres below sea level!).

-Solna Centrum is similar in appearance to Rådhuset.
+The Solna Centrum station is similar in appearance to Rådhuset.
 Both stations have the same cave-like interior, but the walls at Solna Centrum feature some unique decorations.

 Artists Karl-Olov Björk and Anders Åberg depicted a hilly forest landscape which tied in with the environmental discussions that were happening in 70s-era Sweden.
 The station has the feeling of a completely artificial environment, but with elements of the natural world above revealed in the artworks.
 Head down to the platforms for the best shots of this Stockholm metro photo spot.